manoj-aryal/Recommendation-Engine/README.md

 # Recommendation-Engine
-Exploring collaborative filtering movie recommendation with Fastai and Keras.
+- Explored collaborative filtering movie recommendation system with Fastai and Keras.

-Also deployed model as a web-app at: https://similarmovies.herokuapp.com/
+Deployed content-based recommendation system as a web-app at: https://similarmovies.herokuapp.com/